ponylang/ponylang-website/content/faq/index.md

 Only 64-bit Windows is supported.

-This error occurs when ponyc is compiled in Developer Command Prompt that is launched from 32-bit Visual Studio.
+Make sure you're running a cmd.exe/powershell.exe that does not include 32-bit VS environment variables.

-Make sure you're running pure cmd.exe/powershell.exe, that is not contaminated with VS's 32-bit env variables.
+This error occurs when ponyc is compiled in a 32-bit Visual Studio Developer Command Prompt.

 ## Ecosystem {#ecosystem}